drduh/YubiKey-Guide/README.md

 The exported (primary) key will still have the passphrase in place.

-In addition to the backup below, you might want to keep a separate copy of the revocation certificate in a safe place:
+In addition to the backup below, you might want to keep a separate copy of the revocation certificate in a safe place - `$GNUPGHOME/openpgp-revocs.d/<key fingerprint>.rev`
-`$GNUPGHOME/openpgp-revocs.d/<key fingerprint>.rev`

 ### 3.7b Windows